iamkag/BookCatalogueSpringBootProject/README.md

 2. Navigate to the project directory.
 3. Execute the script by running `./build_and_run.sh` in your terminal.

+The application supports Docker, making it easy to deploy and run in any environment.

 ## Dependencies

 - Spring Boot